dicengine/dice/doc/doxygen/DICe_MainPage.md

     <Parameter name="output_beta" type="bool" value="true" />

 If all zeros are reported for a certain field, for example `SHEAR_STRAIN_XY`, it usually means that particular shape function is not activated in the correlation paramters.
 The `CONDITION_NUMBER` field is not used in the `SIMPLEX` optimization method so all zeros will be reported for `SIMPLEX`.
 Values of `-1.0` typically imply failure of some kind.
 For example if the `NEIGHBOR_ID` field is `-1.0` the subset corresponding to that field value does not have a neighbor.
 Another example would be if `SIGMA` is `-1.0` it implies that the correlation failed for that particular step.

+**Coordinate system and positive rotation:** Coordinates are measured from the top left corner of the image with `x` positive to the right and `y` positive downward.
+Rotations are positive clockwise (opposite of the right-hand rule).

+### Determining the quality of the solution

+The following output parameters are useful in estimating the quality of the displacement solution:

+**`SIGMA`:** (Predicted displacement variation) This variable estimates the predicted variation in the displacement solution given variations in the data due to noise and interpolation bias. `SIGMA` can be used as an uncertainty metric if the following conditions are met: the displacements are smaller than one pixel in magnitude and the noise level in the images is less than roughly three or four percent.
+Use `SIGMA` to determine the confidence in the computed solution.
+For `SIGMA` lower values are better and imply lower uncertainty.

+**`GAMMA`:** (Template matching quality) This variable measures how well the template or subset from the reference image matches the deformed image. `GAMMA` is the value of the correlation criteria (or objective functional or cost function magnitude). `GAMMA` provides the user with a way to tell if the subset is still registering on the correct location in the deformed image.
+For `GAMMA` lower values are better, 0.0 implies an identical or perfect match between the reference and deformed subset.

+**`BETA`:** (Sensitivity of the cost function) This variable provides a measure of how sensitive the cost function (or correlation criteria) is to small perturbations in the displacement solution.
+If the cost function is highly sensitive, it will increase dramatically for even slight errors in the displacement solution.
+If the cost function is not sensitive, it implies that it cannot differentiate between many potential solutions.
+Again, for `BETA` lower values are better.
+Common sources of high `BETA` are poor contrast, lack of randomness in the speckle pattern, subset sizes too small, or high image noise levels.

 ### Plotting results with python